 Q: Is there any advantage if I come forward now?

 A: There are a number of compelling reasons for taxpayers to register for the LDF sooner rather than later, particularly if they are worried about their situation:

 - Peace of mind at an early stage.

 - The longer you leave your disclosure the more expensive it becomes.
 Restriction of liabilities to the period from 6 April 1999, and composite rate of tax option will only apply for the ten tax years 1999/00 to 2008/09.
-For tax years from 6 April 2009 the composite rate of tax cannot be used but HMRC is considering whether a single charge rate (SCR) will be available as an alternative for calculating liabilities under the LDF.
-HMRC will consider each tax year (to 2014/15) in isolation after the year has ended.
+For tax years from 6 April 2009, the composite rate of tax cannot be used.
+However, HMRC has introduced a single charge rate (SCR) as an alternative for calculating liabilities under the LDF.
+HMRC will consider each tax year (to 2015/16) in isolation after the year has ended.
 If a SCR is made available HMRC will announce publicly the terms, procedures and rate of charge at the appropriate time.
 The SCR is availalbe for the 2010-11 tax year in 'limited terms', including a 50 percent charge and only for those holding relevant property in Liechtenstein on 1 September 2009.
 If a penalty is due for years after 5 April 2009 it will be charged in accordance with the law applicable at the time and may reflect any future budget changes.
 However, HMRC has stated that for 2009/10 penalties will be 20% of the underpaid tax in most cases and 30% in cases of suspected serious fraud.
 In addition, from 6 April 2011, the new offshore asset penalty regime will apply, so that penalties (as above) will increase to a multiple of 1.5 times for a category 2 country and will double for a category 3 country.

 - The ability to use funds for whatever purpose, for example, return funds to the UK, pass to the next generation, large capital purchase.